The ‘Perfect Human Being’: Can An Islamic Antichrist Present Himself As God And Receive Worship, Yet Remain A Servant Of ‘Allah’?

-* Yahweh has the Ekklesia (The congregation of God).
+* Yahweh has the Ekklesia (The congregation of God, the true Church).

-* Satan has the Ummah (The congregation of Allah).
+* Satan has the Ummah (The congregation of Allah, an apostate Church).

-* Yahweh’s Ekklesia is “as a bride adorned for her husband” and filled with “the glory of God”.
+* Yahweh’s Ekklesia is like “a bride adorned for her husband” and filled with “the glory of God.”

-* Satan’s Ummah is a harlot “decked with gold and precious stones and pearls” filled with abominations.
+* Satan’s Ummah is like a harlot “decked with gold and precious stones and pearls” and filled with abominations.

-* Satan’s Ummah is the multitude of a man, the “prophet” Muhammed, whom they follow.
+* Satan’s Ummah is the multitude of a man — Mohammed the “prophet” — whom they follow.

 * Yahweh’s Ekklesia comes out of Great Tribulation.